dekoza/mtgpl/RAV.rst

 :mtgtip:`Necroplasm<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/7/372424cf-85b3-4a78-bcf2-0543b0b88c0b.jpg?1598915042|https://scryfall.com/card/rav/98/necroplasm?utm_source=api>`
    At the beginning of your upkeep, put a +1/+1 counter on Necroplasm.

-   At the beginning of your end step, destroy each creature with converted mana cost equal to the number of +1/+1 counters on Necroplasm.
+   At the beginning of your end step, destroy each creature with mana value equal to the number of +1/+1 counters on Necroplasm.

    Dredge 2 (If you would draw a card, you may mill two cards instead.
 If you do, return this card from your graveyard to your hand.)